10 Ways NOT to Record Your Audio

 So without further ado, here are a few recording tips on how to NOT to record your audio.

-We have 24 bits now, and we want all the headroom we can get.
-Use 24 bit audio and record at lower levels, that way you don’t have to worry about putting your recording into the “red”.
+We have all the way up to 64 bit recording now, and we want all the headroom we can get.
+Use at least 24 bit audio and record at lower levels, that way you don’t have to worry about putting your recording into the “red”.

 3. Don’t Record With Shoddy Cables

 Cables matter.
 They might not matter as much as the microphone or type of pre-amp, but they certainly have a say in the overall sound.
 Don’t use a shoddy “the cheapest I can get from Radioshack” type cable.

 If it’s absolutely crucial to the sound and you know 100% that you won’t want to change it during mixdown then go ahead.